CiscoDevNet/MLAnywhere/README.md

 ### Docker

 If you don't currently have a Docker image built, use the following steps to build and push your image to Docker hub or the repository of your choice.
+If the image has already been built you can skip steps 3,4,5, and 6.
+The installation instructions assume you are running Docker on your local machine.

 1. Login to Docker hub or the repository of your choice